bdipshikha/Restaurant/README.md

-# project-2
+# Restaurant

-Project Name : Project 2 (Diner app)
+Project Name : Restaurant (Diner app)

-Description : This app is for a diner where the owner can keep the website updated based on popularity of the dishes served in the diner.
+Description : This app is for a diner where the owner can keep the website updated based on popularity of the dishes served at the diner.

-Feature specification : The owner Rick, who is the user, will be able to
+Feature specification : The owner, who is the user, will be able to
 1. See all the dishes served at the diner.
 2. Create a new dish.
 3. Edit an existing dish